ConnorFriday-code/NoteGroupsProjectThree/README.md

 When I, the user, enter the website, I wish:
 * To be able to navigate the navigation bar with ease
-* To be able to edit the my notes
+* To be able to edit my notes
 * To have all links work

 ### Testing User Goals Using BDD